pandastrike/haiku9/README.md

 ## Rendering Rules

-- For Jade and Stylus, anything with an underscore is skipped.
+- For Pug and Stylus, anything with an underscore is skipped.

 - Any files inside a folder named `node_modules` or `bower_components` are skipped.

-- YAML files are added to the context (locals) available in Jade.
+- YAML files are added to the context (locals) available in Pug.

-- Markdown files look for a Jade `_layout` file to use as a rendering context.
+- Markdown files look for a Pug `_layout` file to use as a rendering context.

 - You can include inline CoffeeScript and Stylus (mostly for Web Components) as shown below: